 Thinking about implementing animation in your next web design project?
 Superside explores ten outstanding examples of website animations that bring sites to life.
 Discover how different types of animations, such as interactive landing pages, parallax scrolling, microinteractions, and more, can enhance user engagement, improve navigation, and make your website more memorable.
 Whether you're looking for subtle enhancements or bold, interactive elements, this guide will inspire you to elevate your web design with animation.

 Animations are cool.
-That is a well-documented fact, not opinion (trust us).
+That is a well-documented fact, not an opinion (trust us).
 Remember back in the late 90s when GIFs and early animations proliferated?
-How long has it been since you thought about the Hamster Dance or Peanut Butter Jelly Time.
-Those early viral animations are the predecessors for the stunning, refined animations we see today.
+How long has it been since you thought about the Hamster Dance or Peanut Butter Jelly Time?
+Those early viral animations are the predecessors of the stunning, refined animations we see today.

 Let’s check out the 10 best website animations so you can get some inspiration for your web pages or learn how adding animations (effective ones) can completely revamp web design.